 - (a) Supply-Side Equipment.
-A grounded circuit conductor shall be permitted to ground noncurrent-carrying metal parts of equipment, raceways, and other enclosures on the supply side of the service disconnecting means, and on the supply side of the main disconnecting means for separate buildings as provided in Section 250-24. - (b) Load-Side Equipment.
+A grounded circuit conductor shall be permitted to ground noncurrent-carrying metal parts of equipment, raceways, and other enclosures at any of the following locations: - (1) On the supply side of the service disconnecting means. - (2) On the supply side of the main disconnecting means for separate buildings as provided in Section 250-24. - (3) On the supply side of the disconnecting means or overcurrent devices of a separately derived system. - (b) Load-Side Equipment.
 A grounded circuit conductor shall not be used for grounding noncurrent-carrying metal parts of equipment on the load side of the service disconnecting means or on the load side of a separately derived system disconnecting means or the overcurrent devices for a separately derived system not having a main disconnecting means.